Long-Short Transformer: Efficient Transformers for Language and Vision: Related Work

 \subsection{Vision Transformers}

 Vision Transformer (ViT)~\citep{dosovitskiy2020image} splits images as small patches and treats the patches as the input word tokens.
-It uses a standard transformer for image classification and has shown to outperform convolution neural networks~(e.g., ResNet~\citep{he2016deep}) with sufficient training data.
+It uses a standard transformer for image classification and has shown to outperform convolutional neural networks~(e.g., ResNet~\citep{he2016deep}) with sufficient training data.
 DeiT~\citep{touvron2020training} has applied the teacher-student strategy to alleviate the data efficiency problem of ViT and has shown strong comparable performance using only the standard ImageNet dataset~\citep{deng2009imagenet}.
 Instead of applying transformer at a single low resolution of patches~(e.g., $16\times16$ patches), very recent works, including Pyramid Vision Transformer (PVT)~\citep{wang2021pyramid}, Swin-Transformer~\citep{liu2021swin}, T2T-ViT~\cite{yuan2021t2t}, Vision Longformer (ViL)~\citep{zhang2021visionlongformer} and Convolutional Vision Transformer (CvT)~\citep{wu2021cvt}, stack a pyramid of ViTs to form a multi-scale architecture and model long sequences of image patches at much higher resolution~(e.g., $56\times56=3136$ patches for images with $224\times224$ pixels).
+Most of these methods have quadratic complexity of self-attention with respect to the input image size.